 At the risk of disappearing down a rabbit hole (which I’ve always liked the idea of…) I’ve come across an amazing late 14th century manuscript of Dante’s Divine Comedy, beautifully photographed and available on line.
 It is just incredible.

-This is an amazing treasure trove, to be found in the small market town of San Daniele in Friuli.
-The team here at the library are doing a superlative job of making these unique and priceless manuscripts available to all.
+The Biblioteca Guarneriana, located in the small town of San Daniele in north-eastern Italy has a superb manuscript of the ‘Commedia’ which has been digitised and can be viewed on line.
+This is an amazing treasure trove, to be found in this small market town – better known for its air-dried ham than its literature.
+The team here at the library are doing a superlative job of making this unique and priceless manuscript available to all.
 Here are just a few of my favourite illustrations from this extraordinary work:

 Notes: